SEND Information Report

 Parents are able to contact teachers or the SENCO (via email or telephone) to arrange a meeting at any time throughout the academic year, should they wish to discuss their child or raise any concerns that they may have.

 At Yarlside Academy children are involved, wherever possible, in the setting and reviewing of their targets on their IEP.
+Targets are written in child-friendly language.

 The effectiveness of SEN support is monitored regularly though discussions with teachers and support staff.
 IEP’s are reviewed termly and children’s progress towards their targets is commented upon.
 This enables the SENCO to establish how effective their provision has been and will form the basis of further assessment and planning.
 Parents are invited to a termly meeting with the SENCO and/or class teacher to discuss their child’s progress and possible next steps.